-Courses are available for the following students.
+Courses are available to the following students:

-1. Martin Luther College Undergraduate Students
+1. Martin Luther College undergraduate students

-Students eligible for fall semester enrollment may enroll in summer session courses.
-Generally undergraduate students do not enroll for semester one and two courses through the Office of Continuing Education.
+Students eligible for fall semester enrollment may enroll online in summer session courses.
+Generally, undergraduate students do not enroll for semester 1 and 2 courses through the Office of Continuing Education.
 Exceptions are considered on an individual basis.